triton-inference-server/server/docs/build.md

 `square`, `tensorflow2`, `onnxruntime`, `openvino`, `python` and `fil`.

+To include the TensorFlow2 backend in your CPU-only build, you must provide this additional flag to build.py:
+`--extra-backend-cmake-arg=tensorflow2:TRITON_TENSORFLOW_INSTALL_EXTRA_DEPS=ON`.

 ### <a name="ubuntu-without-docker"></a>Building without Docker

 To build Triton without using Docker you must install the build